wdporter/i-am-that-vuepress/94-you-are-beyond-space-and-time/readme.md

 **Q:**&ensp;Who is aware in awareness?

 **M:**&ensp;When there is a person, there is also consciousness.
-‘I am’, mind, consciousness denote the same state.
+“I Am”, mind, consciousness denote the same state.
 If you say, “I am aware”, it only means, “I am conscious of thinking about being aware”.
-There is no ‘I am’ in awareness.
+There is no “I Am” in awareness.

 **Q:**&ensp;What about witnessing?